Aryainguz/ARVA-CafeFinder/readme.md

 - **Backend**: Node.js, Express.js, TypeScript, MongoDB
 - **Deployment**: AWS EC2 (Backend), Vercel (Frontend)
 - **Caching**: Node Cache

+## Using Razorpay API

+- The application integrates with Razorpay API to handle payment processing.
+On the backend, Razorpay orders are created, and the frontend initializes Razorpay and handles the payment, allowing users to make transactions securely and efficiently.

+## Using Google Maps API

+- The application uses the Google Maps API to fetch location-based data, such as nearby cafes.
+This enhances the user experience by providing relevant information based on their location, which is fetched and displayed dynamically within the application.

 ## Backend Setup